 &lt;sup>1Refer to Footnote 4 to Table 2.2.1.5-1.

-&lt;sup>2Where other machinery spaces of category (7) are the spaces of low fire risk, i.e. they do not contain machinery operating in fuel oil or having a pressure lubrication systems, "A-0" class divisions are permitted.
+Where other machinery spaces of category (7) are the spaces of low fire risk, i.e. they do not contain machinery operating in fuel oil or having a pressure lubrication systems, "A-0" class divisions are incinerator and combined incinerator/ waste stowage spaces, and the flue uptakes from such spaces (refer to 2.1.5.9).